Skip to content

 What's happening under the hood

 Each bucket amount is the total times its percentage.
 The tool flags when percentages don't add to 100.
-Standard allocation ranges are suggestions — individual risk tolerance, time horizon, and tax position drive the right mix.
+Standard allocation ranges are suggestions — individual risk tolerance, time horizon, and tax position drive an appropriate mix.
 Rebalancing between buckets is typically annual or when drift exceeds 5%.
 The formula is listed in full below.
 If the number looks off, you can retrace the calculation by hand — that's the point of showing the working.

 Turning the result into a plan